vorbrodt/vorbrodt/README.md

 Web Developer | Fullstack
 -------------------------

-I am driven and motived person, who actively searches for new things to learn as well as improving upon what I already know.
+I am highly driven and motived person, who actively searches for new things to learn as well as improving upon what I already know.
 A big interest of mine is full stack development, which partially stems from my passion for creating and learning how things work.
 I enjoy working in teams and being able to help each other forward.

 *   🌍  I'm based in Linköping
 *   🖥️  Here is my website [Maximilian Vorbrodt](https://maximilianvorbrodt.com/)